Emulating the chondrocyte microenvironment using multi-directional mechanical stimulation in a cartilage-on-chip

 Cartilage-on-chip design (from Paggi et al. 2022)

-Effect of various mechanical stimulation patterns (compressive forces only or multi-directional mechanical stimulation) on chondrocyte functions within the cartilage-on-chip platform
+Effect of mechanical stimulation (compressive forces only or multi-directional mechanical stimulation) on chondrocyte functions within the platform

 “For our application, where we include mechanical stimulation in organ-on-chip models, we love all Fluigent equipment which provides us full flexibility, fast response time, and user-friendliness.
 Support has been amazing as well to optimize and customize set-ups.”

 Dr Séverine Le Gac – Associate Professor & Head of Applied Microfluidics for BioEngineering Research (AMBER) – University of Twente (The Netherlands)